Iranian Jews: Mongol rule (1256–1318)

-In 1255, Mongols led by Hulagu Khan invaded parts of Persia, and in 1258 they captured Baghdad putting an end to the Abbasid caliphate.
+In 1257, Mongols led by Hülegü invaded parts of Persia, and in 1258 they Siege of Baghdad ended the Abbasid Caliphate.
 In Persia and surrounding areas, the Mongols established a division of the Mongol Empire known as the Ilkhanate, building a capital city in Tabriz.
-The Ilkhanate Mongol rulers abolished the inequality of dhimmis, and all religions were deemed equal.
-It was shortly after this time when one of the Ilkhanate rulers, Arghun Khan, preferred Jews for the administrative positions and appointed Sa'd al-Daula, a Jew, as his vizier.
-The appointment, however, provoked resentment from the Muslim clergy, and after Arghun's death in 1291, al-Daula was murdered and Persian Jews in Tabriz suffered a period of violent persecutions from the Muslim populace instigated by the clergy.
-The Syriac Orthodox historian Bar Hebraeus wrote that the violence committed against the Jews during that period "neither tongue can utter, nor the pen write down".
+Ilkhanate rulers abolished the inequality of dhimmis, and all religions were deemed equal.

+Shortly after this, one of the Ilkhanate rulers, Arghun, favoured Jews for administrative positions and appointed Saʿd al-Dawla, a Jew, as his vizier.
+The appointment, however, provoked resentment from the ulama, and after Arghun's death in 1291, al-Dawla was murdered, and Tabrizi Jews suffered a period of violent persecution from the Muslim populace instigated by the ulama.
+The Syriac Orthodox historian Barhebraeus wrote that the violence committed against the Jews during that period "neither tongue can utter, nor the pen write down".

-Ghazan Khan's conversion to Islam in 1295 heralded for Persian Jews in Tabriz a pronounced turn for the worse, as they were once again relegated to the status of dhimmis (Covenant of Omar). Öljeitü, Ghazan Khan's successor, destroyed many synagogues and decreed that Jews had to wear a distinctive mark on their heads; Christians endured similar persecutions.
+Ghazan's conversion to Islam in 1295 heralded a pronounced turn for the worse for the community in Tabriz, as they were once again relegated to the status of dhimmis. Öljaitü, Ghazan Khan's successor, destroyed many synagogues and decreed that Jews had to wear a distinctive mark on their heads; Christians endured similar persecutions.
 Under pressure, many Jews converted to Islam.
-The most famous such convert was Rashid-al-Din Hamadani, a physician of Hamadani origin who was also a historian and statesman; and who adopted Islam in order to advance his career in Öljeitü's court in Tabriz.
-However, in 1318 he was executed on charges of poisoning Öljeitü and his severed head was carried around the streets of Tabriz, chanting, "This is the head of the Jew who abused the name of God; may God's curse be upon him!"
-About 100 years later, Miranshah destroyed Rashid al-Din's tomb, and his remains were reburied at the Jewish cemetery.
+The most famous such convert was Rashid al-Din Hamadani, a physician of Hamadan origin, also a historian and statesman, who converted to Islam to advance his career at Öljeitü's court in Tabriz.
+However, in 1318, he was executed on charges of poisoning Öljeitü, and his severed head was carried around the streets of Tabriz, chanting, "This is the head of the Jew who abused the name of God; may God's curse be upon him!"
+About 100 years later, Miranshah destroyed his tomb and his remains were reburied in the Jewish cemetery.

-In 1383, Timur Lenk started the military conquest of Persia.
-He captured Herat, Khorasan and all eastern Persia to 1385 and massacred almost all inhabitants of Neishapur and other Iranian cities.
-When revolts broke out in Persia, he ruthlessly suppressed them, massacring the populations of whole cities.
-When Timur plundered Persia its artists and artisans were deported to embellish Timur's capital Samarkand.
-Skilled Persian Jews were imported to develop the empire's textile industry.
+In 1383, Timur began his military conquest of Persia.
+He captured Herat, Khorasan and all eastern Persia by 1385, massacring large parts of the populations of Nishapur and other cities.
+He ruthlessly suppressed revolts by massacring the inhabitants of entire cities.
+During his campaigns, Timur deported large numbers of artists and artisans from Persia to embellish his capital of Samarkand.
+Specific information on the fate of Iranian Jewish communities under Timurid rule is lacking.